weiying-robotic/Harvard-GSAS-PhD-Dissertation-Template/README.md

 # Harvard GSAS PhD Thesis Template (2024 Spring)

-This repository contains a LaTeX template tailored from my PhD thesis, initially based on the [Dissertate](https://github.com/suchow/Dissertate) template.
+This repository contains a LaTeX template tailored from my PhD thesis in Computer Science on **Communication as a Spatial Sensor for Multi-robot Localization and Mapping** , initially based on the [Dissertate](https://github.com/suchow/Dissertate) template.
 The template has been updated to meet the latest requirement(2024 Spring) and includes some customizations for a smooth writing experience.